HornPenguin/Booklet/README.md

 ![HornPenguinBooklet](Logo.svg)

-HornPenguin Booklet is a simple software that generates Booklet file from your own pdf.
+HornPenguin Booklet is a simple software that generates booklet and signature for bookbinding from your pdf files.
-Print your own book signatures and simple Pamplet with your home print.
+You can print your own book signatures and simple pamplet with your home printer.

+* Support diffence signature size from 4 to 32.
+* Fold signature is supported for special number of leaves (8, 16, 32).
+* Change page size during generating signature.
+* Left riffling direction is supported for old asian bookbinding.

 ## Layout of signatue